 1. The food necessary for growth, health and good condition

-‘tubers from which plants obtain nourishment’
+‘wholesome food from which we obtain nourishment’

-figurative, ‘she was starved of emotional nourishment’
+figurative, ‘she was fulfilled with emotional nourishment’

 2. The action of nourishing someone or something

 ‘the nourishment of our bodies and of our minds’

 Nourishment goes beyond the food we eat.
 The idea that nourishment is an act of self care and nurturing via a multitude of means for our body, mind and soul is the basis of my approach to health and nutrition.
 Nourishment as an act of care, towards our selves or others can entail a huge variety of actions: eating, exercising, playing music, socialising, reading, spending time in nature, participating in religious practice, the scope really is very broad.